Stockport Tree Surgeon’s sectional felling of Blue Cedar

-As the site was some distance from Manchester, Myers Tree Care’s usual area of operation, we had prearranged for a local timber merchant to purchase and remove the timber once we had undertaken the sectional felling of the tree.
+As the site was some distance from Stockport, Myers Tree Care’s usual area of operation, we had prearranged for a local timber merchant to purchase and remove the timber once we had undertaken the sectional felling of the tree.

 Our tree removal team arrived at 7.30 am and completed the felling work swiftly and efficiently, being ready to leave the site at 3.30 pm.